jinilover/miscellaneous-notes/Note_on_Haskell.md

 That explains why `show 'a'` is `"'a'"` but `'a'` is `'a'` on GHCi.

 ## Type-level programming
-Type-level programming is about promoting values to a kind.
+Type-level programming is about promoting values to a kind's value.
 The kind of the promoted values is not `Type`, let's call it custom kind, which is eligible to be converted to `Type` s.t. it can be used in function signatures.

 ### Why promoting values to a kind?
 ```Haskell